 Not only is it good for the environment, but it is also very efficient, which can save energy over the life of the unit.
 In a study that used a mixture of R290 and R600a (both HFCs), the efficiency of home units went up by 28.5%.

-Aside from R290, there are also other natural hydrocarbon refrigerants used in a wide variety of commercial refrigerators, freezers, and AC units.
+Aside from R290, there are also other natural hydrocarbon refrigerants used in a wide variety of commercial refrigerators, freezers, and Air Conditioner units.
 Also, these don’t hurt the ozone layer and have a low GWP.

 - R1270 is a refrigerant made of propylene that is used instead of R22 and R502.